konaanitha/IT432GoogleCloudIoTCoreProject/README.md

  6. Under **Schema**, click on the **Add field** to add the fields for the table and select the appropriate datatype for each field.
 Click on the **Create Table** button.

  * [Create Table.png](https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create%20table.png){:target="_blank" rel="noopener"}
- <a href="https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create%20table.png" target="_blank">Create table.png </a>
+ <a href="https://github.com/konaanitha/IT432GoogleCloudIoTCoreProject/blob/main/Images/create%20table.png" onclick="return ! window.open(this.href):">Create table.png </a>

 ## Create a Pub/Sub Topic and Subscription
 &emsp;&emsp;Pub/Sub is a real time messaging service  used for ingesting data.
 It is perfect for handling incoming IoT messages and then allowing downstream systems to process them.Subscription allow other Google Cloud services to access these messages.